jcanseco/.dotfiles.old/README.md

    wget https://raw.githubusercontent.com/denysdovhan/gnome-terminal-one/master/one-dark.sh && . one-dark.sh
    ```

-   You may want to make a copy of the resulting Gnome Terminal profile and tweak the colors a bit to suit your liking.
+   You may want to make a copy of the resulting terminal profile and tweak the colors a bit to suit your liking.

 * [Powerline Fonts](https://github.com/powerline/fonts) (for the Powerline strips in Vim and Tmux)